-The 2005 Equity Based Compensation Plan (the "2005 Plan") authorizes the Compensation Committee of the Board of Directors to grant, among other things, stock options, stock appreciation rights and restricted stock awards to employees and directors.
-The 2004 Non-Employee Director Stock Option Plan (the "Director Plan") allows such grants to our non-employee directors of our Board of Directors.
+The 2005 Equity Based Compensation Plan (the "2005 Plan") authorizes the compensation committee of the board of directors to grant, among other things, stock options, stock appreciation rights ("SARs") and restricted stock awards to employees and directors.
+The 2004 Non-Employee Director Stock Option Plan (the "Director Plan") allows such grants to our non-employee directors of our board of directors.
 The 2005 Plan was approved by stockholders in May 2005 and replaced our 1999 Stock Option Plan.
 No new grants have been made from the 1999 Stock Option Plan.
-The number of shares that may be issued under the 2005 Plan is equal to (i) 5.6 million shares (15.0 million less the 2.2 million shares issuade under the 1999 Stock Option Plan outstanding as of the effective date of the 2005 Plan) plus (ii) the number of shares subject to 1999 Stock Option Plan awards outstanding at May 18, 2005 that subsequently lapse or terminate without the underlying shares being issued plus (iii) subsequent shares approved by the shareholders.
+The number of shares that may be issued under the 2005 Plan is equal to (i) 5.6 million shares (15.0 million less the 2.2 million shares issued under the 1999 Stock Option Plan before May 18, 2005, the effective date of the 2005 Plan and less the 7.2 million shares issuable pursuant to awards under the 1999 Stock Option Plan outstanding as of the effective date of the 2005 Plan) plus (ii) the number of shares subject to 1999 Stock Option Plan awards outstanding at May 18, 2005 that subsequently lapse or terminate without the underlying shares being issued plus (iii) subsequent shares approved by the shareholders.
 The Director Plan was approved by stockholders in May 2004 and no more than 450,000 shares of common stock may be issued under the Director Plan.